 The huge extensions associated with the 1975 and 1984 eruptions were caused by magma rising from the summit reservoir to the volcano's surface and accompanied by increased rates of seismicity.
 During the 1984 eruption, the summit area contracted and subsided rapidly as magma left the reservoir to feed the eruption along the northeast rift zone.
 When the eruption stopped, the summit magma reservoir immediately began to re-inflate.
-The inflation stopped in 1993.
-From 1993 to 2002, distances across the caldera shortened by as much as 7 cm, and leveling surveys in 1996 and 2000 measured more than 7 cm of subsidence southeast of Moku`aweoweo.
+The inflation ceased in 1993; distances across the caldera decreased and the ground surface subsided from then until 2002.

 In May 2002, years of slow contraction and subsidence abruptly changed to extension and uplift.
 GPS measurements and remote imaging revealed patterns of ground-surface motion that indicated renewed influx of magma into a complex shallow magma system below.
 The extension and uplift rates increased dramatically in July 2004, as a swarm of very deep earthquakes started.
 The high rates of inflation slowed dramatically in 2005 and continued to slow until completely ceasing by mid-2013.
 Inflation resumed in mid-2014.
 For information on the current status of Mauna Loa click here.

 Spatial pattern of deformation